googleprojectzero/fuzzilli/Docs/HowFuzzilliWorks.md

 As crashes related to non-deterministic behaviour might be hard to reproduce but could still be interesting, Fuzzilli includes the original failure message (for example, the assertion failure message and stacktrace) as well as the exit code as a comment in the reproducer sample to help with the anslysis.

 ### The Mutation Algorithm
 Fuzzilli’s mutation engine follows the typical procedure of a mutation-based fuzzer: a sample (in Fuzzilli’s case a FuzzIL program) is taken from the corpus and mutated a given number of times.
 During mutations, the types of variables are approximated through the AbstractInterpreter to allow smarter mutations.
-If, at any point, the mutated sample triggers new coverage, it is added to the corpus after being minimized and possibly having its runtime types collected.
+If, at any point, the mutated sample triggers new coverage, it is added to the corpus after being minimized.
 However, to achieve a high degree of semantic correctness, the mutation engine will revert a mutation if it resulted in an invalid program.
 This ensures a high degree of semantic correctness, as only valid programs are mutated and because every mutation only has a relatively low probability of turning a valid program into an invalid one.

 The high-level algorithm implemented by the mutation engine is summarized in the image below.